Skip to content

 ...that many students currently registered at Austrian universities come from various countries?

-We help you with everything you need to know on entering the Austrian job market as an EU/EEA citizen or third country citizen.
+We will help you with everything you need to know on entering the Austrian job market as an EU/EEA citizen or third-country national.

 1. 01

-Search for your dream job with us!
-With jobs in companies in all of Austria, our ABA job platform offers you German and English speaking jobs in various branches and fields.
-If you have not yet successfully concluded your studies in Austria or if you graduated a long time ago, then follow first-hand information on our Immigration Guide.
+Search for your mission in life with us!
+With jobs in companies and startups throughout Austria, our ABA Job Platform offers you possibilities to work in many sectors and fields, many of which are in English and German.
+If you have not yet successfully concluded your studies in Austria or if you graduated a long time ago, inform yourself about your options in entering the labour market by using our Immigration Guide.

 2. 02